Financial Definition of Loan Commitment

 Revolving vs. Non-Revolving Loan Commitments

-A revolving loan commitment, also called an open-ended loan commitment, refers to a loan commitment that guarantees that borrower ability to use the monies from the loan over and over as long as payments are made on time.
+A revolving loan commitment—also called an open-ended loan commitment—refers to a loan assurance that guarantees that borrower the ability to use the monies from the loan over and over as long as payments are made on time.
 As the principal of the loan is paid down, the borrower can use those funds again.
 For example, this is true for a credit card.

-Another type of loan commitment is a non-revolving credit.
+Another type of loan commitment is non-revolving credit.
 A non-revolving credit agreement is also called closed-end credit.
-This is because non-revolving credit can only be used once.
+This name is because non-revolving credit can only be used once.
 After it is used, the account is closed and it cannot be used again.
-Examples are student loans, mortgage loans, and automobile loans.
+Examples of this type of loan include student loans, mortgage loans, and automobile loans.
 Payments on closed-end credit accounts still have to be made on time and according to the terms of the loan commitment letter.